devleo10/fillmate/README.md

-# HireBot - Chrome Extension for Job Application Autofill
+# FillMate - Chrome Extension for Job Application Autofill

 A powerful Chrome Extension (Manifest V3) that helps you automatically fill job application forms with your personal details and template answers.